Government staff secondments

 Step 6.
 NGO appoints to the position.

 Step 7.
 If an NT Government employee is appointed to the position, they must fill in a secondment approval form with their home agency.

 Employees in NTGPASS also need to fill in a superannuation form.

-Go to the Superannuation Office page of the Department of Treasury and Finance website for more information.
+For more information, go to the Superannuation Office page of the Department of Treasury and Finance website.

 Read more about NT Government secondments in the Broadening our Horizons guide .